johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Even though the scope of this tutorial is relatively small &#8212; at the end of the day we'll just be creating a few classes &#8212; we're going to be accumulating a number of assets along the way to test and exercise our code.
 It's time to think a little bit about organization.
 First, let's take a look at what we'll end up with:

-* Our Faye transporter is going to consist of some interfaces and constants, some serializers (discussed extensively in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3)), and the main components: a **client** component (class) providing the `ClientProxy` subclass we'll use in our Nest requestor apps and a **server** component we'll use in our Nest responder apps.
+* Our Faye transporter is going to consist of some interfaces and constants, some serializers/deserializers (discussed extensively in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3)), and the main components: a **client** component (class) providing the `ClientProxy` subclass we'll use in our Nest requestor apps and a **server** component (class) we'll use in our Nest responder apps.
 * The native apps we've already written that let us explore the Faye API and give us some test drivers.
-* A pair of regular Nest apps: a Nest requestor that is a simple Nest HTTP app called `nestHttpApp` and a Nest responder that is a **microservice**, called `nestMicroservice`.
+* A pair of regular Nest apps: a *Nest requestor* that is a simple Nest HTTP app called `nestHttpApp` and a *Nest responder* that is a classic Nest **microservice**, called `nestMicroservice`.  (**Note**: see [the previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) for more on this terminology, but think of a *Nest Requestor* as an app that makes remote requests over some (non-HTTP) transport, like Faye, and a Nest responder as a Nest application that listens for inbound requests over that transport, like Faye).
 These are the apps that will **use** our new Faye transporter.

 Where to keep all of these assets?